A soundtrack that rocks for a movie that shocks.

 - Ca Ira, by Roger Waters.
 Yes, really.

 - David Eugene Edwards of Woven Hand was commissioned by the Ultima Vez Dance Company to create soundtracks for their Blush and Puur shows.
 The soundtracks were partly original songs, and partly rearranged versions of prior Woven Hand songs.

-- Cirque du Soleil's Amaluna, in addition to being scored by the famed duo Bob & Bill (also contributing to Splinter Cell: Pandora Tomorrow, Kooza, and Totem), featured Montreal singer-songwriter Jenifer Aubry as lead vocalist.
+- Amaluna, in addition to being scored by the famed duo Bob & Bill (also contributing to Splinter Cell: Pandora Tomorrow, KOOZA, and Totem), featured Montreal singer-songwriter Jenifer Aubry as lead vocalist.

 - The score for Max Payne 3 was composed by noise/noise-rock band HEALTH.
 The techno soundtrack in Club Moderno consists of various artists from the Trouble and Bass record label.